jeffdepascale/IoTBeacon/README.md

 + gpiodata - This object must contain the following four elements, with a value of the corresponding GPIO pin number: red_led, blue_led, green_led, button.

-+ adafruit_io - This object must contain two sub objects: credentials - This object must contain the elements "key" and "username". feeds - this object must contain the elements "inbound" and "outbound"
++ adafruit_io - This object must contain two sub objects: credentials - This object must contain the elements "key" and "username". feeds - this object must contain the elements "inbound" and "outbound".
+Inbound defines the feed that the unit will listen on, outbound is the feed it will report triggers to.

 ### Optional